Open-closed Deligne-Mumford field theories: geometric foundations: Boundary strata and orientation signs

 where $x_0 + x_1 = x$ for $x \in \{g,h,k,\ell\}$. \item the self-clutching maps

 where the marked points that are to be identified lie on the same boundary circle, and

-where $a \neq b$, i.e., the two marked points at which we clutch lie on different boundary circles; \item the ``collapse map"
+where $a \neq b$, i.e., the two marked points at which we clutch lie on different boundary circles; \item the `collapse' map

-\end{enumerate} restricted to the respective preimage of $\cM_{k,\ell}$.
+\end{enumerate} restricted to the respective preimage of $\cB_{k,\ell}$.
 The map $\varphi_{\bR P^N}$ is an embedding unless $k =\ell = 0$, $\beta_0 = \beta_1$ and $h_0+1 = h_1$, in which case it has degree $2$.
 Meanwhile, $\psi_{\bR P^N}^{(1)}$ and $\psi_{\bR P^N}^{(2)}$ are local embeddings of degree $2$, and $\rho_{\bR P^N}$ is always an embedding. \end{lemma}

 \begin{proof} This follows from the corresponding statement for the maps between moduli spaces of closed stable maps using the argument of \cite[Example~1.5]{ST16}, respectively Proposition~\ref{prop:base-space}.
-That these images enumerate all boundary components follows from the classification of bordered surfaces with one boundary node, \cite[\textsection3.2]{Liu20}.\end{proof}
+That these images enumerate all boundary components follows from the classification of bordered surfaces with one boundary node, \cite[\textsection3.2]{Liu20}. \end{proof}

 As the subscripts suggest, each of these maps is also defined between the respective moduli spaces of stable pseudo-holomorphic maps with boundary on an arbitrary Lagrangian.
 We denote the domain of $\varphi_L$ by $\Mbar_{g,h;k,\ell}^{\,J,\beta}(X,L;\varphi)$ and similarly for the other maps as well as the base space.
-If the Lagrangian is clear from context or does not matter, we omit the subscript from the map.As the subscripts suggest, each of these maps is also defined between the respective moduli spaces of stable pseudo-holomorphic maps with boundary on an arbitrary Lagrangian.
-We denote the domain of $\varphi_L$ by $\Mbar_{g,h;k,\ell}^{\,J,\beta}(X,L;\varphi)$ and similarly for the other maps as well as the base space.
 If the Lagrangian is clear from context or does not matter, we omit the subscript from the map.
-The maps are associated to the different types of boundary nodes in the following way \begin{itemize} \item $\varphi$ creates an (H3) node, \item $\psi^{(1)}$ and $\psi^{(2)}$ create an (H1), respectively an (H2) node, \item $\rho$ creates a node of type (E). \end{itemize}
+These maps are associated to the different types of boundary nodes in the following way \begin{itemize} \item $\varphi$ creates an (H3) node, \item $\psi^{(1)}$ and $\psi^{(2)}$ create an (H1), respectively an (H2) node, \item $\rho$ creates a node of type (E). \end{itemize}

+There exist similar clutching maps at marked point whose images are strata of codimension $2$, which therefore are not part of the boundary.
+Their normal bundles are canonically complex lines bundles, so these strata obtain an orientation from the ambient space (if that is oriented).
+We first discuss how this `normal orientation' compares to the orientation of the domain of the clutching map.